 - Mitigate or minimise market disruption.

-The rules are flexible so organisations can take a proportionate approach to reflect their products and size, but all financial services firms will be required to:
+The rules for operational resilience are flexible so organisations can take the best approach for their own products and size of the company.
+That said, all financial services firms are required to:

-- Identify their important business services that have significant systemic internal or external impact.
+- Identify their important services that have a significant internal or external impact on the business.

-- Set impact tolerances for each important business service by quantifying the maximum acceptable level of disruption from the customers’ point of view.
+- Set impact tolerances for each important business service by quantifying the maximum amount of disruption that customers would be willing to take.

-- Map resources to services to connect supporting people, processes, technology, facilities, and third parties.
+- Map supporting resources to services to connect the people, processes, technology, facilities, and third parties with each business service.

 - Carry out scenario testing against services and resources to validate the confidence level on the resilience of business services.